Wolf3s/Technical-Fnaf/README.md

 # Technical Fnaf
-You will find things such as SDK dumps for Five nights at freddys game's (Help wanted and Security Breach)
+You will find things such as SDK (Source Development Kit's) dumps for Five nights at freddys game's (Help wanted and Security Breach)

 # Game Info
 | Game               | Engine version  | Net CL   | Extra Info                               |